Advanced Specialty Education Program in Endodontics

 - Formally taken biomedical sciences-related endodontics and health sciences courses at an advanced level; as well as implant as a part of the thirty-six-month program.

 - Been prepared for careers in clinical practice.

-Furthermore, graduates of both the 27-month and the 36-month programs will be educationally-qualified and, therefore, eligible to obtain board certification in endodontics.
+- Furthermore, graduates of the 27-month program will be educationally-qualified and, therefore, eligible to obtain board certification in endodontics.

 Two Master's Degree Tracks Available

 Loma Linda University School of Dentistry offers two master's degree tracks for graduate students/residents enrolled in the advanced education certificate programs.

 Master of Science (MS) degree track: